FameDoze2point0/Create-undisplayble-integers/README.md

 <h1> Create integers that cannot be displayed </h1>

-In this repository, you will see a C project that I had to do during my 2nd year of Bachelor Degree.
+In this repository, you will see a C project that @fati1905 and I had to do during our 2nd year of Bachelor Degree.
 This project implements list, AVL tree and hash table. <br>

 You will find 3 parts :<br>